-This pop-up market takes place on the last weekend of every month (Friday to Sunday) and turns this restored Victorian space close to Granary Square (check out the Granary Square, Caravan and Dishoom articles) into an all-singing, all-eating hive of activity.
+This pop-up market now takes place every week (Friday to Sunday) and turns this restored Victorian space close to Granary Square (check out the Granary Square, Caravan and Dishoom articles) into an all-singing, all-eating hive of activity.

 Located as it is right next to the art and design school of Central Saint Martins, it’s only fitting for creativity to play a leading part here, and visitors will indeed find one-off pieces from a number of independent designers beneath Canopy Market’s roof.
 The fashion-wary will also find their way, however, with a strong showing from the finest small-scale purveyors of food and drink that London has to offer, from gourmet Scotch eggs and fine cured meats to innovative desserts and local craft beers.